Graduation Requirements

 • AP Computer Science A

-• IB Computer Science (HL)
+• IB Computer Science A Higher Level (2 credits)

 • Engineering Mathematics